Abdur-Rahim-Safi/Image2Giff/README.md

 With this code you can make animated gif from png images I added for test some text to push
 This is a test line added to this file
+This test is pulled sucessfully to the local directory